tedtyree/iesCMS-node/README.md

 # INSTALL
 copy entire iesCMS-node folder to server > /var/www/iescms
-NOTE: May not want to overwite websites folder (since each site may be managed elsewhere)
+NOTE: Do not overwite websites folder (since each site should be managed it its own repo)
-NOTE: May need to update /secrets/server.cfg if there were structure changes to that file Key folders/files app.js
+NOTE: May need to update /secrets/server.cfg if there were structure changes to that file Copy websites/hostsite/require/website_hostsite.js to require/website_hostsite.js Key folders/files app.js
   /iesCommon
-  /node_modules  (or run 'npm i' as mentioned below) /require  (exclude website_*.js ... but include website_hostsite.js)
-NOTE: May need to run 'npm i' in /var/www/iescms to get node_modules open a folder in the root installation and run npm install string-builder
+  /node_modules  (or run 'npm i' as mentioned below) /require  (exclude website_*.js ... but include website_hostsite.js) Run 'npm i' in /var/www/iescms to get node_modules open a folder in the root installation and run npm install string-builder Start the app using PM2 (preinstalled pm2 on the server)

+# Install each website
+Websites should each be their own git repository.
+ - Copy/clone website files/folders to websites/<id>
+ - copy websites/<id>/require/website_<id>.js to require/website_<id>.js
+ - site.cfg contains core site parameters - update as needed
+ - For development purposes they can be included in the websites/ folder but are ignored by the parent git repository.
+ - Restart the iesCMS app so that it sees the website config (and optional .js)

 # CONVERT WEBSITE TO iesCMS-Node
 1) rename site.cfg to all lowercase letters (linux/node is case sensitive)